Sagrada Família: Funding and building permit

 Construction on Sagrada Família is not supported by any government or official church sources.
 Private patrons funded the initial stages.
-Money from tickets purchased by tourists is now used to pay for the work, and private donations are accepted through the Friends of the Sagrada Família.
+Money from tickets purchased by tourists is now used to pay for the work, and private donations are accepted.

 The construction budget for 2009 was €18 million.

 In October 2018, Sagrada Família trustees agreed to pay city authorities €36 million for a building permit, after 136 years of unlicensed construction.
 Most of the funds would be directed to improve the access between the church and the Barcelona Metro.
 The permit was issued by the city on 7 June 2019.